interledger/rfcs/0000-settlement-engines/0000-settlement-engines.md

 #### `Quantity` object

-Represents an amount denominated in some unit of a particular fungible asset.
-(Since account balances may only be denominated in a single asset, the type of asset should be implicit).
+An amount denominated in some unit of a single, fungible asset.
+(Since each account is denominated in a single asset, the type of asset is implied.)

 ##### Attributes